ericonyeka2/SDI_ACW/README.md

 Each account was assigned permissions based on the principle of least privilege:

-- **marketing** requires the ability to upload website content, but should not access other users’ files.
+- **marketing** requires the ability to upload website content but should not access other users’ files.
   - Added to the `webedit` group for write access to `/srv/www`.
   - Restricted to SFTP only by placing the account in the `sftponly` group.